Skip to Main Content

 Superior HealthPlan STAR and CHIP members may qualify for Supplemental Security Income (SSI) or Social Security Disability Insurance (SSDI).
 SSI and SSDI are U.S. government programs that provide additional benefits to people who are blind, disabled or over the age of 65.

-Who can get SSI?
+Who Can Get SSI?

 • Do you have a medical condition that keeps you from working?